spree/spree_rails_frontend/README.md

 This issue may come up if you switch the source of your `spree_frontend` in your Gemfile, e.g. from github to a local path, etc.

-#### Checkout without logging in results in error: "yourdomain.com redirected you too many times"
+#### Checkout without logging in results in 500 error

+When you navigate to checkout without logging in first, you may get a a 500 error notifying you that "yourdomain.com redirected you too many times."

 This error results from the routes defined in `spree_frontend` and `spree_auth_devise` not being built in the correct order.
-Make sure the `spree_frontend` gem is listed before `spree_auth_devise` in your main project's gemfile.
+Make sure the `spree_frontend` gem is listed before `spree_auth_devise` in your main project's gemfile, then try again.

 ## Running Tests